 # `qip comply`

-`qip comply` verifies a given module comply with one or more compliance modules.
+`qip comply` verifies a given QIP component against one or more compliance components.

-For example you could have a module that renders an HTML5 page, and you want to check it produces valid HTML5.
+For example you could have a component that renders an HTML page and you want to check it produces valid HTML5.

 It’s currently recommended that you write these in WebAssembly text (wat) format.